-Jeffery Kazukiewicz has been mentoring students of all ages and levels on violin, viola and piano for nearly 20 years.
+Jeffery Kazukiewicz has been mentoring students of all ages and levels on violin, viola and piano for over 20 years.
 He has established several successful private teaching studios in MA, NH and ME where his students have excelled under his guidance, earning principal seats in the premiere New England youth orchestras and music festivals and in many chamber music performances.
 Mr. Kazukiewicz has worked in conjunction with donors to provide scholarships for children in need, enabling them to afford the opportunity to take private lessons.
 Former students of his have earned scholarships to attend Phillips Exeter Academy and continued studies in violin performance in college.

 In addition to classical music freelancing, Mr. Kazukiewicz was the violinist for the Grammy Nominated J.L.
 Orchestra with whom he has recorded six albums.
 He also worked with Steven Sondheim and Arthur Laurents, in the revival production of Do I Hear a Waltz by Rogers and Hammerstein.
 Mr. Kazukiewicz performed for other Broadway hits such as The Sound of Music, My Fair Lady at the Ogunquit Playhouse.
 Other performances include many popular performers of past and present such as Ray Charles, Smokie Robinson, Josh Groban, Sarah Brightman and various others.
 Mr. Kazukiewicz has made an appearance performing the Schubert String Quintet in C Major for the movie “The Human Stain” starring Anthony Hopkins and Nicole Kidman.